Man reading a book

 image of black dots

-The degree pathway of JD/MBA is an excellent choice for anyone looking to go to law school and wants something more from their education, particularly in a business direction.
-The University of Southern California in Los Angeles offers its unique JD-MBA program for those interested.
-Students have access to both the highly ranked Gould School of Law and the Marshall School of Business for their education.
-The USC JD/MBA emphasizes expertise in property law and the business surrounding that.
-This type of knowledge opens up many potential career paths as a lawyer or in business dealings.
+The degree pathway of JD/MBA is an excellent choice for anyone looking to go to law school and wanting more from their education, particularly in a business direction.
+The University of Southern California in Los Angeles offers its unique JD-MBA program, which gives students access to the highly ranked Gould School of Law and the Marshall School of Business.

 Overview of the USC JD/MBA Program